MNeverOff/stripe-link-file-delivery/README.md

 ## In-depth guide

 You can read a detailed guide on setting this up in [my blog](https://neveroff.dev/blog/stripe-payment-link-file-download-with-email/).

+### Why not Zapier?

+Owning your infrastructure aside, Zapier has [improved away](https://community.zapier.com/how-do-i-3/how-do-i-connect-both-a-stripe-live-account-and-test-account-16313?postid=133299&ref=neveroff.dev#post133299) an ability to use Stripe Test Mode in their integration in 2023 and still hasn't brought it back, which seems entirely counterintuitive.

+And whilst there are other options to achieve this with Zapier, I'd have much less control over execution, speed or overall experience and my faith in them maintaining that weorkaround option isn't great following their decision on the direct integration.
+I talk more about this in my [blog post](https://neveroff.dev/blog/stripe-payment-link-file-download-with-email/#what-about-zapier).

 ## Getting started without the guide